 Key takeaways:

-It’s never too soon to start thinking about your future – and feeling like you are ready for it is the best feeling ever.
-Knowing you can support yourself and your family can help you to feel empowered and in control of your money.
+It’s never too soon to start thinking about your future; actually being ready for it is the best feeling.
+Knowing you can support yourself and your family because you planned ahead is empowering.

-Opening a Registered Retirement Savings Plan (RRSP) is just one way to help you to enjoy the present, knowing you’re prepared for years to come.
+Opening a Registered Retirement Savings Plan (RRSP) is just one way to help you enjoy the present and ensure you’re prepared for years to come.

 RRSP stands for Registered Retirement Savings Plan.
 As the name suggests, it’s a tax-advantaged savings program for retirement.